biopython/biopython.github.io/wiki/Download.md

 Substitute python with your specific version, for example python3, jython or pypy.

+For **Mac OS X**, we recommend installing from source as above.
+You will need to have installed Apple's XCode tools from the App Store (it is a big download), and then the optional command line tools from within the XCode GUI's options menu, or on Mavericks by using the command:

+`xcode-select --install`

 If you have trouble, see the full installation instructions: